arborrow/montserrat/README.md

 A retreat management application written in Laravel based in part on CiviCRM

 ## Getting Started with Development
-We will be setting up our development envrionment in `Laravel Homestead`, a virtual machine provided by `Laravel` that meets all the system requirements needed for the Laravel framework.
+We will be setting up our development environment in `Laravel Homestead`, a virtual machine provided by `Laravel` that meets all the system requirements needed for the Laravel framework.
 This will make setting up for development a breeze 💨.

 ### Step 1: Clone the repo
 ```